 The purpose of divorce is to legally end a marriage.
 The divorce decree, however, must also address several issues that need to be resolved when dissolving the bonds of marriage.
 Some issues commonly addressed in a divorce decree include:

 Georgia is an equitable distribution state.
 This means that property will be divided based on what is fair and just rather than just split 50/50.
 The division of marital property may be affected by who has custody of children and whether or not a premarital or post-marital agreement is in place.

 Child custody includes both legal and physical custody.
 Legal custody refers to the parent’s right to make important decisions about the child’s life such healthcare, religion, and education, while physical custody refers to who the child lives with most of the time.

 The party who does not have physical custody is usually granted visitation or parenting time.
-Child custody and visitation schedules can be agreed to by the involved parties, or the courts will make a decision by applying setoff factors that promote the best interests of the child.
+Child custody and visitation schedules can be agreed to by the involved parties, or the courts will make a decision by applying set of factors that promote the best interests of the child.

 Both parents have a legal obligation to provide financial support for their child.
 A non-custodial parent is usually required to pay child support to the custodial parent to help with the cost of raising the child or children.
 A parent’s financial obligation is calculated based on both parties’ incomes, the needs of the child, and the child’s standard of living prior to the divorce.

-The purpose of spousal support is to limit the unfair economic effects of a divorce on one party.
+The purpose of alimony, or spousal support, is to limit the unfair economic effects of a divorce on one party.
 Spousal maintenance may be ordered if one party has very little income or earning ability and is unable to provide for themselves after the divorce.

 When it comes to issues involved in a divorce, you should not risk going without the legal guidance you need.
-Contact our intake take today to discuss your situation and find out how a skilled Marietta divorce lawyer may be able to help you resolve your issues.
+Contact our intake take today to discuss your situation and find out how a skilled Marietta divorce lawyer may be able to help you resolve your marital issues.